Percutaneous Balloon Pericardiotomy

 There are several ways to manage this abnormal fluid buildup.
 For example, sometimes

-and catheter to drain the fluid from around the heart.
-Other times, doctors might
+uses a needle and catheter to drain the fluid from around the heart.
+Other times,

-do surgery to remove part or all of the pericardial sac.
+surgery may be done to remove part or all of the pericardial sac.

-Currently, doctors mainly use PBP to treat repeated pericardial effusion due to cancer.
+Healthcare providers mainly use PBP to treat repeated pericardial effusion due to

-They are more likely to use it in people who have needed repeated pericardiocentesis.
+Healthcare providers are more likely to use PBP in people who have needed repeated

 PBP decreases the chance that the fluid buildup will happen again.
 This fluid buildup